 - Enforced in Resident Evil 5: there are an awful lot of white people in Africa because people complained about Unfortunate Implications with all the Majini being black.
 Then again, there are an awful lot of white people in Africa if you know where to look.

-- The Ambiguously Brown Sir Bryant in The Legend of Prince Valiant looks like an example of this at first, until it is explained in a centric episode that he is an exiled Moorish prince that joined King Arthur's knights after arriving in England and suffering quite a few misfortunes there too—among them the assassination of his wife and son by thieves.
+- The Ambiguously Brown Sir Bryant in The Legend of Prince Valiant looks like an example, until it is explained in a centric episode that he is an exiled Moorish prince that joined King Arthur's knights after arriving in England and suffering quite a few misfortunes there too, among them the assassination of his wife and son by thieves.

 - In fact, The Simpsons do something like this quite often, when the story takes place in a historical setting (e.g. Treehouse of Horror stories).
 It seems that the main criterion is, which of the established characters fits the role best personality- and relationship-wise.

 - Indo-European tribes had historically a larger settlement pattern in Eurasia before they became limited to Europe, the Indian subcontinent, and the Iranian Plateau.
 This explains anecdotes of fair-haired, fair-skinned, and light-eyed people in cultures neighboring them, such as Ancient China, which has multiple references to such traits in their literature, including the Records of the Grand Historian.
 Even today, Uyghurs now populating the Tarim Basin in Western China are sometimes born with blond or red hair and blue eyes, implying that the former peoples did not disappear outright, but rather became assimilated with the invading Turks from the north.

 - Genghis Khan is sometimes said to have ginger hair.